 An annual budget is adopted on the modified accrual basis of accounting, consistent with generally accepted accounting principles.
 Amendments to the budget can only be made with the approval of the Board of Directors.
 The fund is the legal level of control.

-808-B NW 16th Avenue

-Gainesville, Florida 32601
+808-B NW 16th Avenue Gainesville, Florida 32601 352-395-6565 www.kattell.com

 COMMUNICATION WITH THOSE CHARGED WITH GOVERNANCE